Wednesday 6:30 - 8:30 pm

 Training is conducted in a relaxed and non-competitive manner with focus on efficiency of movement.
 Knowledge of pressure points and mastery of taijutsu(natural body movements and positions) enables one to create force for striking and blocking(dakentaijtsu) as well as distance for evasion and defence(taihenjutsu).
-An understanding of likely and possible attack patterns helps the student to react naturally and confidently to any threat (except for a bazooka from a driveby maybe).
+An understanding of likely and possible attack patterns helps the student to react naturally and confidently to any threat.
 We cover weapons incuding swords, knives, sticks, ropes and chain.
 Multiple attacker scenarios are covered as well.
 Smaller practioners are able to survive and escape or even disable and restrain much bigger opponents once a sufficient proficiency is achieved.
 Think of Toshitsugu Takamatsu Sensei, a small man pysically, and the last active ninja who had many fights to the death in challenge matches as well as killing many others during his time spent as a bodygaurd for the last emperor of China.

 In this day and age, as martial arts are commercialized and systemized for the sake of bloodsport, we in the Bujinkan stick to the teachings of a time when fighting was for survival and protection, not for trophies.